 Cheyletiellosis Mange isn’t usually as severe as Sarcoptic, but as with any mange, anemia is a significant danger.
 Symptoms to look out for include:

 - thickening of the skin

 Who else is susceptible to mange?

-Valia secured a forever home for Billy, and he now spends his days galavanting around the gorgeous scenery of Switzerland with his owner Emma.
-A happy ending, from a tragic beginning.
+Valia secured a forever home for Billy, and he now spends his days galavanting around the gorgeous scenery of Switzerland with his owner, Emma.

 Preventing mange in dogs

 The likelihood of your dog contracting mites at some point is high, but if treated quickly — it shouldn't progress to a serious problem.